johansan/obsidian-featured-image/README.md

 ## Settings

-Featured Image offers several customizable settings to tailor the plugin to your needs:
+Here are the settings for the Featured Image plugin:

 1. **Show Notifications**
    - Default: `false`